git-pull/tao-of-tmux/manuscript/05-session.md

 ![The first window, ID 1, titled "manuscript" is active.
 The second window, ID 2, titled zsh.](images/05-session/active-window.png)

+## Creating a session

+The simplest command to create a new session is just typing `tmux`:

+{language=shell, line-numbers=off}
+    $ tmux

+The `$ tmux` application without any commands is equivalent to `$ tmux new-session`.
+Nifty!

+By default, your session name will be given a number.
+Which isn't too descriptive.
+What would be better is:

+{language=shell, line-numbers=off}
+    $ tmux new-session -s'my rails project'

 ## Switching sessions within tmux

 I've seen some people acquire a habit of detaching their tmux client and